vEnhance/1802/src/polar.typ

 == [TEXT] Polar coordinates are a special case of change of variables

-Last section one of the transition maps we used was
+Last chapter one of the transition maps we used was
 $ bf(T)_"polar" (r, theta) = (r cos theta, r sin theta). $
 This particular change is so common that you should actually memorize its Jacobian determinant and area scaling factor.
-Remember from last section we computed
+Remember from last chapter we computed
 $ J_(bf(T)) &= mat(
     partial / (partial r) (r cos theta), partial / (partial r) (r sin theta);